 Lester, James D. and James D. Lester, Jr. Writing Research Papers: A Complete Guide.
 16th edition.
 Boston, MA: Pearson, 2021.

 Depending on the writing style you are asked to use [e.g., APA, Chicago, MLA], a list of further readings should be located at the end of your paper after the endnotes or references but before any appendices.
 The list should begin under the heading "Further Readings."
 Items can be arranged alphabetically by the author's last name, categorized under sub-headings by material type [e.g., books, articles, websites, etc.], or listed by the type of content [e.g., theory, methods, etc.].

 If you choose to include a list of further readings, keep in mind the following:

-To identify possible titles to include in a list of further readings, examine the sources you found while researching your paper but that you ended up not citing as a source.
+To identify possible titles to include in a list of further readings, examine the sources you found while researching your paper but that you ended up not citing as a item that helped you write your paper.
 Review these items and, playing the role of reader, think about which ones may provide additional insight or background information about the research problem you have investigated.

 Soles, Derek.
 The Essentials of Academic Writing.
 2nd edition.
 Boston, MA: Cengage Learning Houghton Mifflin, 2010; "Further Reading" and "Wikipedia Talk: Further Reading."
 Wikipedia.